 NOTE The ZOOM Nitro system is capable of supporting multiple TSPs (a maximum of eight TSP60s).
-It can also support both models simultaneously (one TSP50 with up to seven TSP60s).
+It can also support two models simultaneously (one TSP50 with up to seven TSP60s).
 Each additional TSP appears at the top of the screen.
+For example, Fig. 6.2 shows two TSPs in use, one TSP50 and one TSP60.

 Depending on what TSP model your store is using determines what TSP is displayed at the top of the screen.
-In Fig. 6.1, two TSP models are employed, so both TSP50 and TSP60 #1 are displayed.
+In Fig. 6.2, two TSP models are employed, so both TSP50 and TSP60 #1 are displayed.
 If, for example, you were to add another TSP60 to your system, it would also be displayed here.